NathanDan/NathanDan/README.md

 ### Hi there I'm Nathan 👋
 - 👨🏻‍💻 I am a Sr Associate Analytical Technical Support Engineer @ SAS
 - 👨🏻‍🎓 I have a BSc (Hons) and MSc in Computer Science
-- ⚡ I am intreseted in all things that involve data by creating visual representations to identify trends and patterns within
+- ⚡ I am intreseted in all things that involve data and creating visual representations to identify trends/patterns within
 - 📫 Reach out to me on LinkedIn (https://www.linkedin.com/in/nathan-jones-001/)